Practicum for Graduate Students with no Classroom Experience

 The graduate student who is presently a classroom or assistant teacher in a traditional classroom may use this experience to satisfy the student-teaching requirement.
 In this case, the student’s own classroom becomes the focus of learning during the semester.
-The Chestnut Hill College education department, however, must approve the classroom site and/or situation.
+The Chestnut Hill College Division of Teacher Education and Leadership, however, must approve the classroom site and/or situation.
 Student-teaching placements occur in licensed schools.
 In these situations, it is the student’s responsibility to obtain permission to assume student teaching responsibilities from the principal or director of the school.

 The seminar component of student teaching enables the faculty supervisor to offer guidance to student teachers, to evaluate the candidate’s progress in the classroom, and to discuss with candidates educational theory and its practical application.
 Workshops to support specific topics/standards will also be provided on an as-needed basis.
 These workshops will help ensure that teaching to the PA Academic Standards is supported in all appropriate content areas.
 The seminar is required of all candidates registered for student teaching.

 If a candidate is not successful in student teaching, the course cannot be repeated at Chestnut Hill College.